oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ### Introduction

-The authorization mechanism for controlling which actions a user is allowed to execute is named Multi-Level-Administrating (MLA)
+The authorization mechanism for controlling which actions a user is allowed to execute is named Multi-Level-Administration (MLA)
 Please refer to [Action Permissions overview](http://wiki.ovirt.org/wiki/Action_Permissions_overview) for further information.

 ### Design